U.K. election shock could delay and soften Brexit

 "If this is a minority Conservative government, then it might be a government that doesn't last very long, and we might head for another election," said Tim Bale, professor of politics at Queen Mary University of London.

-"I think the EU might be very reluctant to agree anything until they know who the government in the U.K. will be for the next three or four years."
+"I think the EU might be very reluctant to agree anything until they know who the government in the U.K. will be for the next three or four years," Bale said.

 The March 2019 deadline for leaving could be pushed back, but it would need the agreement of all 27 of the remaining EU members.